ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/run_access-ram.md

 ### Set up an ARE VDI Desktop (optional)
 !!! info
     If you want to skip this step and run {{ model }} from _Gadi_ login node instead, refer directly to the instructions on how to [Set up _persistent session_](#set-up-persistent-session).

+If you are not familiar with ARE, check out the [Getting Started on ARE](/getting_started/are) section.

 #### Launch ARE VDI Session  {: .no-toc }
 Go to the [ARE VDI](https://are.nci.org.au/pun/sys/dashboard/batch_connect/sys/desktop_vnc/ncigadi/session_contexts/new) page and launch a session with the following entries: